TestFlight in 2026: How to Run a Beta That Catches Real Bugs

 Common pitfalls

-• Treating TestFlight as a marketing channel.
-It is not.
-Users on TestFlight are testers, not customers, and they will not convert at launch.
+• Treating TestFlight as a launch channel.
+Testers are not customers, and they will not convert at launch.

-• Adding “test123” type accounts that are not real users.
-They produce useless feedback.
+• Adding “test123” placeholder accounts.
+Fake users produce useless feedback.

 • Letting builds expire.
-TestFlight builds expire after 90 days; if your beta runs longer, you must ship a new build.
+Builds expire 90 days after upload; if your beta runs longer, ship a new build.

 • Not testing IAP in the sandbox.
-TestFlight uses sandbox StoreKit, not production — test purchases must be done as sandbox users.
+TestFlight uses sandbox StoreKit, not production — purchases must be made as a sandbox user.

 • Adding crash logging at the last minute.
-Wire up Sentry, Crashlytics, or similar before beta starts — otherwise crash reports are useless.
+Wire up Sentry or Crashlytics before the beta starts, or your crash reports are useless.

 Who this is for

-Any indie iOS developer about to launch their first app, or one launching a major version update.
+Any indie iOS developer about to launch their first app, or shipping a major version update.

-Apps so simple that a 30-minute self-test catches everything — though those are rarer than you think.
+Apps so simple a 30-minute self-test catches everything — though those are rarer than you’d think.

 FAQ

-• How many testers should I have?: 5-15 active testers is usually enough for an indie app.
-More testers means more feedback to process, not better feedback.
+• How many testers should I have?
+5-15 active testers is usually enough for an indie app.
+More testers means more feedback to triage, not better feedback.

-• How long should a beta run?: 1-3 weeks for most indie apps.
-Less than a week is too short to find non-obvious bugs; more than a month and motivation drops.
+• How long should a beta run?
+1-3 weeks for most indie apps.
+Under a week is too short to surface non-obvious bugs; over a month and tester motivation drops.

-• Will TestFlight install on a tester’s iPhone over the App Store version?: TestFlight installs alongside the App Store version with a slight icon difference.
-They do not conflict.
+• Will the TestFlight build conflict with the App Store version?
+No. TestFlight installs alongside the App Store version with a slightly different icon badge; they do not overwrite each other.

-• Can testers leave reviews on the App Store?: Not from the TestFlight build itself.
-They would need to install the App Store version after launch and review separately.
+• Can testers leave App Store reviews?
+Not from the TestFlight build.
+They’d need to install the App Store version after launch and review there.

 Tags: #Indie dev #App Store #TestFlight #App launch #Getting started